 - 1. Place the ATV on a level surface. - 2.
+Coolant reservoir 1 is located on the front left of the vehicle.
 Check the coolant level in the coolant reservoir when the engine is cold as the coolant level will vary with engine temperature.

-The coolant should be between the upper and lower limit marks.
+The coolant should be between the upper 3 and lower 4 limit marks.